A General Framework for Updating Belief Distributions: Abstract

+We calculated the general Bayes Factors for each marker and in Fig (\ref{BF}) we plot the log Bayes Factors over the chromosome.
+While there is considerable variation we observe strong evidence of association around marker 10,000.
 It is interesting to compare the evidence of association provided by the Bayes Factor Fig (\ref{BF}) in comparison to that obtained using a conventional Cox PH partial-likelihood based test.
 In Fig (\ref{BFvP}) we plot the log Bayes Factors versus $- \log_{10}$ p-values obtained from a likelihood ratio test.
 We can see general agreement especially at the markers with strongest association as one would expect for a large sample size.
 Interestingly there appears to be greater dispersion at markers of weaker association.
 In Fig (\ref{pvalcol}) we highlight the region of weaker association and colour the points by the standard error of the maximum likelihood estimate.
 We can see a tendency for markers with less information, greater standard error, to get attenuated towards a logBF of 0 under the general Bayesian approach.
 This is further highlighted in Fig (\ref{SEvBF}) where we plot the standard error against log Bayes Factors.
 Markers with high standard error relate to genotypes of rarer alleles and the attenuation reflects a greater degree of uncertainty for association at these markers that contain less information.

 Returning to the ``hit region'' showing strongest association around marker 10,000, in Fig (\ref{BF_hit}) we see the portion of the graph from Fig (\ref{BF}) containing 800 makers around the marker of strongest association.
 Due to high colinearity between markers it is not clear whether the signal of association arises from a single effect correlated with others, or from multiple independent association signals.
 In order to investigate this we developed multiple marker methods.